Physical attractiveness: General

 Research has attempted to determine which facial features communicate attractiveness.
 Facial symmetry has been shown to be considered attractive in women, and men have been found to prefer full lips, high forehead, broad face, small chin, small nose, short and narrow jaw, high cheekbones, clear and smooth skin, and wide-set eyes.
 The shape of the face in terms of "how everything hangs together" is an important determinant of beauty.
 Women with thick, dark limbal rings in their eyes have also been found to be more attractive.
 The explanation given is that because the ring tends to fade with age and medical problems, a prominent limbal ring gives an honest indicator of youth.

 In Persian literature, beautiful women are said to have noses like hazelnuts.
-In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have straight and fine noses.
-In Jewish Rabbinic literature, the rabbis considered a delicate nose to be the ideal type of nose for women.
+In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have straight and fine noses.In Jewish Rabbinic literature, the rabbis considered a delicate nose to be the ideal type of nose for women.
 In Japan, during the Edo period, a component of the female beauty ideal was for women to have tall noses which were straight and not "too tall".

-In a cross-cultural study, more neotenized (i.e., youthful looking) female faces were found to be most attractive to men while less neotenized female faces were found to be less attractive to men, regardless of the females' actual age.
+In a cross-cultural study, more neotenised (i.e., youthful looking) female faces were found to be most attractive to men while less neotenized female faces were found to be less attractive to men, regardless of the females' actual age.
 In a study of Italian women who have won beauty competitions, it was found that their faces had more "babyish" (pedomorphic) traits than those of the "normal" women used as a reference.

-In a cross-cultural study, Marcinkowska et al. said that 18-to-45-year-old heterosexual men in all 28 countries surveyed preferred photographs of 18-to-24-year-old white women whose faces were feminized using facial image editing software over faces of 18-to-24-year-old white women that were masculinized using that software, but there were differences in preferences for femininity across countries.
-The higher the National Health Index (based on eight national health statistics taken from the World Health Organization Statistical Information Service using data from 2002 to 2006) of a country, the more were the feminized faces preferred over the masculinized faces.
+In a cross-cultural study, Marcinkowska et al. said that 18-to-45-year-old heterosexual men in all 28 countries surveyed preferred photographs of 18-to-24-year-old white women whose faces were feminised using facial image editing software over faces of 18-to-24-year-old white women that were masculinised using that software, but there were differences in preferences for femininity across countries.
+The higher the National Health Index (based on eight national health statistics taken from the World Health Organization Statistical Information Service using data from 2002 to 2006) of a country, the more were the feminised faces preferred over the masculinised faces.
 Among the countries surveyed, Japan had the highest femininity preference and Nepal had the lowest femininity preference.